dgeb/ember-cli-addon-guard/README.md

 ## Solution

 As with any problem, the first step towards a solution is identifying the problem.
 By default, `ember-cli-addon-guard` runs prior to every build and checks the full dependency tree for duplicate addons of different versions.
-Any cases of addon duplication will be examined to see if the addons introduce run-time code.
+Any cases of addon duplication will be examined to see if the addons introduce browser run-time code.
 If a run-time duplication conflict is found, the problem will be logged in detail and a hard error will prevent the build from proceeding until conflicts have been resolved.

 Once a build has been blocked, what's the best way to resolve dependency conflicts?
 Let's say that multiple versions of `ember-wormhole` have been identified.
 To avoid these problems "manually", you could take one of the following steps: